 The below skill sets I am seeing as hot right now:

-- Experience in Amazon Web Services (certifications even better),
+- Experience in Amazon Web Services, GCP and Azure (certifications even better),

 - Data Analytics (Data Scientists, Data Engineers)

 - Internet of Things (IoT) experience

 - CX and UX designers

 I am also seeing a shift away from silo’d skills to those that are multi skilled (e.g. networking, scripting, puppet, open stack, Linux, Open Source etc)

 If you are thinking of looking for your next role, then you should look into refreshing your resume and/or LinkedIn profile, click here for some tips.

 Top pick careers site (for general advice): Career Experts UK

 As part of an ARMS (Auckland Regional Migrant Services) initiative to give new migrants a variety of view points (from recruiters, hiring managers, tech experts etc) on the New Zealand IT industry.
 I was asked to give a presentation on careers, job hunting and an overall status of the NZ IT Industry.
 The presentation was largely based on my experiences and insights having working and hired in the IT industry in New Zealand for over a decade.